Seahawks DB Marquise Blair suffers ‘significant’ knee injury in loss to Saints

 Wilson’s workout lasted for at least a half hour.

-The NFL Network reported Saturday that Wilson will have surgery this week to remove a pin from the middle finger on the right hand he suffered a dislocation and a ruptured tendon.
+The NFL Network reported Saturday that Wilson will have surgery this week to remove a pin from the middle finger on the right hand on which he suffered a dislocation and a ruptured tendon.

 Seahawks release Ogbuehi to activate Penny